 IT professionals responsible for managing the company VPN — or, in many cases, multiple VPNs — know all too well how user management and network performance challenges can consume a disproportionate amount of IT’s resources.
 They lack automated processes for tasks such as onboarding new employees and effectively segmenting access to infrastructure resources.
 These ineffective management processes can compound the impact of mistakes and, consequently, potentially compromise your company’s security posture — especially in this era of widespread remote work and bring-your-own-device policies.

 Whether you’re an IT specialist at a lean startup or at a large enterprise managing thousands of users, VPN user management is typically a never-ending manual process of onboarding and offboarding users, managing user roles, updating permissions, and more.

-Tailscale is a reliable and low-maintenance VPN that offers a suite of features that streamline and simplify many of the challenges organizations are experiencing every day.
+Tailscale is a reliable and low-maintenance VPN that doesn’t require admins to configure firewall ports, and offers a suite of features that streamline and simplify many of the challenges organizations are experiencing every day.
 Let’s break them down.